geovedi/book-notes/2000/code.en.md

 Expanding the system to include five dots and dashes accounts for numbers and punctuation marks, and using six dots and dashes extends the possibilities further.
 The binary nature of Morse code becomes evident as it employs only two components – dots and dashes – similar to a coin landing on heads or tails.
 Combinatorial analysis, a branch of mathematics, helps in understanding the various ways codes can be combined and deconstructed.

-Overall, Morse code provides a fascinating glimpse into the world of codes and their patterns.
+Morse code provides a fascinating glimpse into the world of codes and their patterns.
 It serves as a foundation for grasping the complexities of communication systems, both past and present, and offers essential insights into the building blocks of computer technology.

 ## Braille and Binary Codes
 While Samuel Morse is renowned for developing the Morse code, he wasn't the first to create a code for written language.
 That distinction belongs to Louis Braille, a brilliant blind French teenager born about 18 years after Morse.
 Despite his blindness, Braille's thirst for knowledge and intelligence were evident from a young age.